dbos-inc/dbos-docs/docs/api-reference/configuration.md

 - Valid [YAML](https://yaml.org/) conforming to the schema described below.

 ::::info
 You can use environment variables for configuration values through the syntax `key: ${VALUE}`.
-We strongly recommend using an environment variable for the database password field, as demonstrated below.
+They are expanded during `npx dbos start` or `npx dbos-cloud app deploy` and passed to the app securely.
+We strongly recommend using environment variables for secrets like the database password, as demonstrated below.
 ::::

 ---